A fast food-freezing temperature estimation framework using optimally located sensors

 \subsection{Model setting}

+Even though humidity and ice formation are important for freezing applications \cite{jia2022control,sun2023regulating,ribeiro2024effects}, including the mass transfer equation and more sophisticated phase-change models to characterize the airflow-food interaction is highly challenging from the forward modeling viewpoint.
+Also, including thermodynamic relations to compute the water condensation when the vapor concentration is higher than the saturated vapor concentration is necessary to upgrade the physical modeling of freezing applications.
+Since this work is focused on inverse modeling and temperature state estimation, with the finite volume solutions as input data, the mathematical model defined to represent the salmon freezing process only considers the momentum, continuity, and energy conservation laws.
+The particular treatment used to define the airflow and the food is defined separately in the following subsections.

 We model the freezing process of food inside a convective freezer that circulates cold air between the cabinet and the refrigeration unit through inlet and outlet ducts.
-The conjugate dynamics of the process result from the simultaneous interplay of forced heat convection in the turbulent airflow and the nonlinear heat transfer coupled with the liquid-to-solid phase change process within the food slab.
-This setup is illustrated in Figure \ref{fig:physicalsituation}.
+The conjugate dynamics of the process results from the interplay of forced heat convection in the turbulent airflow and the nonlinear heat transfer coupled with the liquid-to-solid phase change process within the food.
+This setup is illustrated in Fig.~\ref{fig:physicalsituation}.